amd/aocl-data-analytics/README.md

 9. Use ctest in your powershell/command prompt window to run the tests

 10. Note that by default, the Windows build uses the MSVC compiler and the cmake supplied with Visual Studio generates Visual Studio makefiles.
-If you wish to use Clang, use the following command: cmake -G Ninja -DCMAKE_C_COMPILER=clang-cl -DCMAKE_CXX_COMPILER=clang-cl ..
+If you wish to use Clang with ifort, use the following command: cmake -G Ninja -DCMAKE_C_COMPILER=clang-cl -DCMAKE_CXX_COMPILER=clang-cl ..
 (optionally with e.g. -DCMAKE_BUILD_TYPE=Debug) then build using ninja